 Student access to myCourses course sites is removed 60 days after the course end date. (see Incomplete information below)

-Faculty retain access to their courses sites for a period of 3 semesters (14 months) from which the course was initially offered.
-Faculty are advised to backup their courses after each semester in order to retain a copy of the course for their records or should their service end at UMass Dartmouth.
+Faculty retain access to their course sites for a period of 3 semesters (14 months) from which the course was initially offered.
+Faculty are advised to back up their courses after each semester in order to retain a copy of the course for their records or should their service end at UMass Dartmouth.

 Teaching Assistants, Course Graders, Course Builders, and employees are removed 7 days after the course end date.